-If you’re tired of letting your slow seasons get you down, put that time to good use by obtaining credentials in the expanding field of forensic accounting.
-This emerging field is a great career path if you want to add to your knowledge and skills, make important contacts, and give your business a boost to overcome seasonal slowdowns.
-The rise of the global economy and e-commerce presents tremendous opportunities to cultivate business contacts beyond your local neighborhood.
-Once confined to large companies and government anti-crime forces, forensic accountants have more opportunities than ever to establish where and when they want to work, and whether to make forensic accounting the primary or secondary focus of their practices.
-The growth in e-learning also affords you the flexibility to obtain your degree at your convenience.
+If you want to improve your client volume during slow months, put your downtime to good use by obtaining credentials in the field of forensic accounting.
+This expanding field offers a great career path if you want to add to your knowledge and skills, make important contacts, and give your firm a boost during seasonal slowdowns.
+The rise of the global economy and e-commerce presents numerous opportunities to cultivate important business contacts beyond your local area.
+Once confined to large companies and anti-crime forces, forensic accountants now have more versatility than ever when it comes to where they establish and how they focus their businesses.

 What Is Forensic Accounting?

-Forensic accounting is a specialized area of accounting that often deals with tracking money trails involved in crimes or litigation.
-Like a river running through a landscape, a money trail is often at the foundation of any crime.
-Forensic accountants typically work on crimes involving fraud, theft, embezzling, money laundering, and racketeering, as well as newer crimes such as identity theft and data skimming.
-They may work for large corporations, government entities, or as independent private consultants, and may dedicate their practice to this field or use it to supplement the seasonal lows of the accounting year.
+Forensic accounting is a specialized area of accounting that mainly deals with tracking money trails involved in crimes or litigation.
+Like a river running through a landscape, a money trail often provides the foundation of a criminal enterprise.
+As a forensic accountant, you’re typically working on financial crimes involving fraud, theft, embezzlement, money laundering, and racketeering, though you may choose to focus on newer crimes such as identity theft and data skimming.
+You’re free to work for large corporations, government entities, or as an independent private consultant with boutique accounting firms.
+Many forensic accountants dedicate their entire firm to the practice, while some use it to supplement the seasonal lows of the accounting year.

 Becoming a Forensic Accountant

 Becoming a forensic accountant is a relatively straightforward matter.
-You simply fulfill educational requirements and experience requirements if they exist, and obtain the certification from an accredited learning institution.
+You simply fulfill educational and experience requirements if they exist in your area, then obtain the certification from an accredited learning institution.
 Many institutions of higher learning offer a degree or certification in forensic accounting.
-In some cases, you can take some or all of your required courses online.
-If you prefer classroom studies, many colleges and universities offer post-graduate degrees in forensic accounting.
-For instance, the University of Toronto at Mississauga offers a two-year Master of Forensic Accounting (MFAcc) degree program that consists of 10 graduate courses with topics such as advanced forensic accounting and investigation, fraud detection, prevention, and response.
+In some cases, you can take some or all your required courses online.
+If you prefer classroom studies, you can choose from an array of colleges and universities that offer post-graduate degrees in forensic accounting.
+For instance, the University of Toronto at Mississauga offers a two-year Master of Forensic Accounting (MFAcc) degree program, which consists of 10 graduate courses with topics such as advanced forensic accounting and investigation, fraud detection, prevention, and response.

 - Acknowledging and establishing you as a premier forensic accounting professional